-- Learn the basics as part of the ASA Learn to Swim Pathway
+- Learn the basics as part of the Swim England Learn to Swim Pathway

 - Join a club to develop and progress through their synchro grades

-Childen can be introduced to the sport as part of the ASA Learn To Swim Pathway while there are also opportunities for adults to get involved to improve their fitness or simply to try something new.
+Childen can be introduced to the sport as part of the Swim England Learn To Swim Pathway while there are also opportunities for adults to get involved to improve their fitness or simply to try something new.